Ying Yong

-Ying Yong (应勇 (應勇, Yīng Yǒng); born 17 November 1957) is a Chinese politician who is serving as the Prosecutor-General of the Supreme People's Procuratorate.
-He was formerly the Communist Party Secretary of Hubei from February 2020 to March 2022.
-He came to prominence beginning in 2003 in Zhejiang province, and served as the president of the provincial High Court.
-He served as the head of the Organization Department of the Shanghai Municipal Party Committee before he became deputy party secretary of Shanghai.
+Ying Yong (应勇 (應勇, Yīng Yǒng); born 17 November 1957) is a Chinese politician and lawyer who is currently serving as the procurator-general of the Supreme People's Procuratorate.

+Ying came to prominence beginning in 2003 in Zhejiang province, and served as the president of the provincial High Court.
+He served as the head of the Organization Department of the Shanghai Municipal Party Committee before he became deputy Party secretary of Shanghai.
 He became the mayor of Shanghai in January 2017.
-On February 12, 2020, Ying was appointed Party secretary of Hubei, replacing Jiang Chaoliang during the COVID-19 pandemic.
+On February 12, 2020, Ying was appointed Party secretary of Hubei, replacing Jiang Chaoliang during the COVID-19 pandemic, where he served until March 2022.

-Career
+Early life

 Ying was born in Xianju County, Zhejiang province, near the city of Taizhou.
 He joined the Chinese Communist Party in April 1979.
 He holds law degrees from the China University of Political Science and Law and Hangzhou University.

+Local career

+Zhejiang

-He began his career in Huangyan County, Zhejiang, working for the county industry bureau and the local police station.
+Ying began his career in Huangyan County, Zhejiang, working for the county industry bureau and the local police station.
 He then served as the mayor of the town of Chengguan (城关镇).
 He successively worked his way up the bureaucratic hierarchy in Taizhou, heading its public security department, then its Political and Legal Affairs Commission (Zhengfawei).
 He then became the police chief and Zhengfawei head of neighboring Shaoxing.

 Ying was promoted to the provincial government in 1995, serving as the deputy provincial police chief, then the head of the provincial office for combating illegal drugs, and the leader of an effort to combat terrorism.
 In July 2003, Ying was promoted to Deputy Secretary of the Provincial Commission for Discipline Inspection, and several months later the concurrent head of the provincial Department of Supervision.

 At the time, Xi Jinping was the provincial party secretary.
 As such, Ying has been named by political observers as a member of the "New Zhijiang Army."
+In November 2006, Ying was named president of the Zhejiang Provincial High Court.